osteel/docker-tutorial/README.md

 * A container for Nginx;
 * A container for the backend application (based on [Laravel](https://laravel.com/));
 * A container for the frontend application (based on [Vue.js](https://vuejs.org/));
+* A container for the worker;
 * A container for MySQL;
+* A container for Redis;
 * A container for phpMyAdmin;
 * A container for Ngrok;
+* A volume to persist MySQL data;
-* A volume to persist MySQL data.
+* A volume to persist Redis data.

 The containers are based on Alpine images when available, for an optimised size.